Mumbai Trans Harbour Link: Third attempt

 The Government of Maharashtra called for fresh bids for the project in 2008.
 However, none of the 13 companies that had shown interest submitted bids.
-The media criticized the political feud between the ruling Nationalist Congress Party (NCP) and Indian National Congress coalition, as being responsible for "slowing down the pace of Mumbai's development".
+The media criticized the political feud between the ruling Nationalist Congress Party (NCP) and the Indian National Congress coalition, as being responsible for "slowing down the pace of Mumbai's development".
 The city's two infrastructure agencies, the MSRDC and the Mumbai Metropolitan Region Development Authority (MMRDA), under the NCP and Congress respectively, were both planning to construct the Mumbai Trans Harbour Link (MTHL) at the same time.
-The project underwent two failed rounds of tendering under the MSRDC, and was stuck for nearly two years (between 2009 and 2011), before the state government decided to hand over the mandate to MMRDA.
+The project underwent two failed rounds of tendering under the MSRDC and was stuck for nearly two years (between 2009 and 2011) before the state government decided to hand over the mandate to MMRDA.
 Following the decision, the MSRDC asked MMRDA to pay ₹25 crore if it wanted access to any of the studies on the project conducted by the former.
 After the MMRDA was tasked with executing the MTHL, the MSRDC took up the expansion of the Vashi Bridge by adding six more lanes to ease congestion at the entrance to Navi Mumbai.
 However, the MMRDA refused the MSRDC's request to allocate funds for the expansion of the Vashi Bridge, as the former believed that the expansion would divert some ridership from the MTHL.